abroroo/til/React Query/React Query use, and its methods.md

 - __`cacheTime`__ (optional): You can specify how long query data should remain in the cache.

 - __`staleTime`__ (optional): You can define a time threshold after which query data becomes stale and requires refetching.

+ _Most likely you refetch data either with `refetch` or  `cacheTime` or 'cacheStale`, not all of them together as in this example._